JL1172/staticjs/README.md

 ## Most Recent Unstable Version 0.0.3

-- This version has a new parser algorithm that supports custom and composite types
+- This version has a new tokenization and parsing algorithm that supports custom and composite types and changes the breadth of static typing; essentially, it is more "intelligent" then the previous versions.
 - In comparison, to [0.0.2](#002-stable-2024-09-29), this does not generate code to perform static type analysis that is then executed in a child process in node.
 Hopefully this will increase performance
-- My tokenization algorithm that tokenizes any instance where a type is mentioned in the form of a statement proceeding a variable or function declaration supports custom types and searches for and validates the reference to the custom type interface in the code and composite types.
+- My tokenization algorithm, that tokenizes any instance where a type is mentioned in the form of a statement proceeding a variable or function declaration, supports custom types and searches for and validates the reference to the custom type interface in the code and composite types.
 - **Custom Types**
   - custom types are described in javascript with the var keyword and PascalCase, where the identifier is preceeded by a `$`.
 The following snippet will show more detail:
   ```